ringcentral/ringcentral-api-docs/docs/basics/lead-forms.md

 ## Requesting Access

-Lead Forms is a feature reserved for RingCentral's Premiere Partners.
-If you would like to learn more, or request becoming a Premiere Partner, please visit our [Connect Platform Partner Program for ISVs](https://www.ringcentral.com/partner/isv.html).
+Lead Forms is a feature reserved for RingCentral's Premier Partners.
+If you would like to learn more, or request becoming a Premier Partner, please visit our [Connect Platform Partner Program for ISVs](https://www.ringcentral.com/partner/isv.html).
 Once setup as a partner, our onboarding specialists will help configure lead forms for your organization.